Taran (character): The Chronicles of Prydain

 Taran's adventures see him leading armies against the Death Lord, Arawn, meeting a trio of witches, attempting to rescue the kidnapped Eilonwy and finally struggling to come to terms with his own past.
 Eventually he proves his worth, both as a soldier and a man, and helps to defeat Arawn in pitched battle.
 After Arawn is defeated, most of Taran's companions decided to journey to the Summer Country where they will be granted eternal youth and happiness.
 Taran, however, makes the difficult decision to stay in Prydain and rebuild the land that was nearly destroyed by Arawn.
 Dalben warns Taran that he is giving up eternal happiness for a difficult life that might end without anyone ever acknowledging his efforts, but Taran remains steadfast in his decision.
 It is only after this that Dallben and Gwydion reveal to him that he has earned not only his honor, but also the title of High King of Prydain.
 Taran, it turns out, has fulfilled an old prophecy from The Book of Three which stated that someone of unknown birth would eventually rise up, defeat a serpent (Arawn, Death-Lord of Annuvin implied), choose a kingdom of sorrow over a kingdom of happiness, and thereby prove his worth as the next High King.
 Taran, the only survivor of a long-past battle, has done just that.
 With Eilonwy as his Queen, Taran assumes the throne and rules with justice and wisdom until the end of his days.

 An aspect of all the trials that Taran must overcome in his life until he becomes High King is that he always has to "let something go".
 In the first book he must quit his own quest to save Hen Wen so that he can alert the Sons of Don; in the second book he has to let go of a magical brooch that granted him "wisdom" to have the Black Cauldron, and later he has to let go the honor of capturing the Black Cauldron so that he can transport it to be destroyed.
 In the third book he must give up Eilonwy, although only temporarily while she is fostered in a foreign royal court, and in the fourth book, he gives up his quest to learn of his parentage.
 In the last book there is a moment he has to choose between completing his mission and his search for Eilonwy; and there is his momentous decision of giving up eternal life in order to rebuild Prydain.

-Like many figures in the series, Taran's name is derived from the Mabinogion, where he is named as the father of a man named Glineu.
-Taran is the Welsh word for thunder, and may be related to the Gaulish god Taranis.

 Adaptations

-Film
+Disney version

-Taran appears in the 1985 Disney animated film The Black Cauldron, a loose adaptation of books one and two.
+Taran (voiced by Grant Bardsley) appears in the 1985 Disney animated film The Black Cauldron, a loose adaptation of books one and two.
+This version of the character also appears in the film's video game, as well in the video game Disney Magic Kingdoms as a playable character.